LennyThompson/firebase-demo/README.md

 Currently this API only works with authentication and database objects, storage is accessed though a different API provided by *_firebase3_* (which will already be installed).

-This is an *observable* based API, which plays very nicely with *_angular2_*s ```javascriptasync``` piping.
+This is an *observable* based API, which plays very nicely with *_angular2_*s `async` piping.
 This is a major change from *_angularfire(1)_* which was mainly promise based, and took me a little time to get used to, you may want to do a little research on the observable pattern (Ben Lesh has some nice things to say).

-In _app/services/image/image.ts_, you will find the code that loads the list of images from firebase, see ```javascipt`loadFromDatabase`.
+In _app/services/image/image.ts_, you will find the code that loads the list of images from firebase, see `loadFromDatabase`.

-This starts with a database path (the nosql way) and creates a reference to the list of stuff at that path using the injected *angularFire* object - ```javascript`angularFire.database.list(...)`
+This starts with a database path (the nosql way) and creates a reference to the list of stuff at that path using the injected *angularFire* object - `angularFire.database.list(...)`

-This will return an observable which is returned by the function, and is subsequently observed by the angular ```javascript`async` pipe in the enclosing template (*app/home-page/home-page.html*).
+This will return an observable which is returned by the function, and is subsequently observed by the angular `async` pipe in the enclosing template (*app/home-page/home-page.html*).

 Once an observer starts observing the result *_angularfire2_* will start reading data from the database.
 The path pointed to by the observable has a dynamic section _{imageId}_, and firebase will iterate over any underlying nodes recursing each until all data is returned.
 In this case this is what we want but you do need to be careful what you wish for...

-Internally we map the list provided by ```javascript`angularFire` into a list of image objects, taking along the ```javascript`$key` (the last part of the objects path) so we can rebuild the path at some stage in the future, to which we append any data we find in the image storage path.
+Internally we map the list provided by `angularFire` into a list of image objects, taking along the `$key` (the last part of the objects path) so we can rebuild the path at some stage in the future, to which we append any data we find in the image storage path.
 This is where we have to start using the non-observable API from the global storage object imported above...

 The storage API is old school... and returns a promise, so we wrap this in an observable and set the relevant member of our image object.
-This can then be ```javascript`async` piped in the template...
+This can then be `async` piped in the template...

 So the list of observable images (no pun intended) is then provided to the client, which in this case is the template, and it will populate the DOM as images arrive from the database.